1937–38 Akron Goodyear Wingfoots season

-The 1937–38 Akron Goodyear Wingfoots season was the Wingfoots' inaugural year in the United States' National Basketball League (NBL), which was also the first year the league existed.
+The 1937–38 Akron Goodyear Wingfoots season was the Goodyear Wingfoots' inaugural, professional year in the United States' National Basketball League (NBL), which was also the first year the league existed.
 However, if you include their previous seasons of existence as an independent team, alongside seasons where they competed in the Amateur Athletic Union, the National Industrial League (not to be confused with the National Industrial Basketball League that they would later compete in, with the Goodyear Wingfoots winning a championship in the NIL in 1932), and what were considered to be predecessors to the NBL in the National Professional Basketball League and the Midwest Basketball Conference (the latter of which the Goodyear Wingfoots won that league's final championship under that name before it folded operations and was considered to be rebranded as the NBL according to some basketball historians), this season would officially be considered their 20th season of play as a team.
-Thirteen teams competed in the NBL, comprising six teams in the Eastern Division (Akron Goodyear's division) and seven teams in the Western Division.
-The Wingfoots were one of two teams from Akron, Ohio in the league, the other being the Akron Firestone Non-Skids.
+Thirteen teams competed in the NBL, comprising six teams in the Eastern Division (Akron Goodyear's division) and seven teams in the Western Division (with one of them being a team that would rebrand themselves after playing only three regular season games).
+The Wingfoots were one of two teams from Akron, Ohio in the league, with the other team also being considered a works team in the Akron Firestone Non-Skids.

-The Wingfoots played their home games at Goodyear Hall.
-They finished the season with a 13–5 record, placing second in the Eastern Division.
-However, they went on the win the league's playoffs championship against the Western Division's Oshkosh All-Stars, two games to one in a best-of-three series.
+The Wingfoots played their home games at the Goodyear Hall.
+They finished the season with a 13–5 record, placing second in the Eastern Division behind the Akron Firestone Non-Skids.
+However, they not only swept the Firestone Non-Skids in two straight games played in the Eastern Division Playoffs, but also went on to win the win the league's championship series against the Western Division's Oshkosh All-Stars, two games to one in a best-of-three series.

 Head coach Lefty Byers won the league's first Coach of the Year Award, while players Chuck Bloedorn and Charley Shipp earned First Team All-NBL honors.